Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 6

-Cool completely before serving.
-Add supplements per serving only.
+Cool completely.
+Add supplements per serving.

 Recipe 7: Beef and Liver Micronutrient Wet Food